Court dress: Israel

 Both Israeli judges and lawyers (while appearing in a court higher than the magistrate ('shalom') level) wear black robes, generally worn open to show a white shirt, black necktie, and either black or dark blue trousers or skirts (optional for women), and jackets in the winter.
 The robes and neckties may bear the logo of the Israel Bar Association.
 (Out of court, many lawyers will wear a Bar Association pin in their jacket lapel.)
 While the practice of lawyers wearing court dress is a legacy of the British Mandate that immediately preceded Israeli independence, the relatively simple outfit (and lack of wigs) shows American influence; both nations' systems of law have similarly influenced Israel's.

 Italy

+Giovanni Salvi robed for the start of the judicial year in Italy.

 In Italy judges, prosecutors and lawyers wear black robes in higher courts or in criminal cases.
 Judges and prosecutors wear red, ermine-lined robes with golden striped hats on solemn occasions such as the opening of the judicial year.